“Some men see things as they are and ask why. I dream of things that never were and ask why not.” Robert Kennedy

-The center’s sangha (community) meets regularly on Monday evenings from 7:30 – 9:00 PM in the Adams Room of St. Mark’s Episcopal Church, 3rd & A Streets, SE in the Capitol Hill neighborhood of Washington, D.C.
-Our weekly program begins with about 30-40 minutes of lightly-guided meditation, followed by a “dharma talk” and group discussion.
+The center’s sangha (community) meets regularly on Monday evenings from 7:30 – 9:00 pm in Baxter Hall at St. Mark’s Episcopal Church, 3rd & A Streets, SE, in the Capitol Hill neighborhood of Washington, D.C.
+Our weekly program begins with about 30-40 minutes of lightly guided meditation, followed by a “dharma talk” and group discussion.
 We welcome newcomers to our community and hope you will consider joining us.

-If you’re planning a first-time visit, please consider arriving between 7:15 and 7:25 to meet with regular attendees for informal conversations and questions about the sangha (our meditation community) and/ or practice.
-Early arrival also helps to get settled and transition to a new environment.
+If you’re planning a first-time visit, please consider arriving between 7:15 and 7:25 to meet with regular attendees for informal conversation and questions about the sangha (our meditation community) and/ or practice.
+Early arrival also helps participants to get settled and transition to a new environment.

 No RSVPs or prior notice are required.

 During the summer of 2005, our rector at St. Mark’s was on sabbatical.
 Tara Brach gave one of the guest sermons in his absence.

 St. Mark’s is a very active church, filled with energy and discussion.
 But it is not a quiet place.
 Charles—Collie—Agle felt it would be great to explore the idea of creating a meditation presence at St. Mark’s.
 Shortly after Tara’s sermon, he phoned a friend, John McIlwain, a former member of St. Mark’s and more recently on the board of directors of the Insight Meditation Community of Washington (IMCW), about the idea.